alaingalvan/CrossWindow/readme.md

 }
 ```

-This xmain function will be called from a platform specific main function that can be included in your main project by CMake or manually inserted by copying all files in `/src/Main/`.
+This `xmain` function will be called from a platform specific main function that will be included in your main project by CMake.
 If you ever need to access something from that main function for whatever reason, you'll find it in `xwin::getXWinState()`.

 For more examples visit the [Documentation](/docs).